Building

 In some areas of higher Seismic susceptibility, the

-should use prudence when relying on the zip code since the zip code areas may
+prudence when relying on the zip code since the zip code areas may be large or

 Note: